 Ch 223 abc.
 Statistical Mechanics.
 9 units (3-0-6); first, second, third terms.
 After a survey of the principles of classical and quantum mechanics and of the theory of probability, the equilibrium theory of statistical mechanics is developed and used to interpret the laws of thermodynamics from the molecular standpoint.
 A detailed study of the relationships between the thermodynamic functions of gases, liquids, and solids and their structure on the molecular scale follows.
 Given in alternate years.
-Not offered in 1960-61.
+Offered in 1959-60.
 Instructor: Davidson.

 Ch 225 abc.
 Advanced Chemical Thermodynamics.
 9 units (3-0-6); first, second, third terms.
 Prerequisite: Ch 21 abc or the equivalent.
 Basic concepts and the laws of thermodynamics are reviewed.
-The theories of heterogeneous and chemical equilibrium are developed according to the methods of J. Willard Gibbs.
-A systematic treatment is presented of the thermodynamic properties of pure systems, mixtures, chemical reactions, electrochemical systems, surface phases, and systems under the influence of external fields.
-The theory of heterogeneous equilibrium and phase diagrams is developed analytically.
-The third term is largely devoted to the thermodynamics of irreversible processes.
-Offered in 1960-61.
+The theories of heterogeneous equilibrium and chemical equilibrium are developed according to the methods of Willard Gibbs.
+Methods of calculation of the thermodynamic functions of pure chemical substances and of components of real gas mixtures and liquid solutions are treated in a systematic manner.
+Heterogeneous equilibrium is interpreted analytically by means of the differential equations of the equilibrium lines and surfaces in phase diagram space.
+Chemical equilibrium in homogeneous real gas reactions, and in reactions in liquid solutions, is treated in detail.
+Attention is given to the important applications of thermodynamics to electrochemical systems, surface phases, and systems under the influence of external gravitational, electric, and magnetic fields.
+Problems.
+Not offered in 1959-60.
 Instructor: Mazo.

-Ch 226 abc.
+Chemistry 251 ch 226 abc.
 Introduction to Quantum Mechanics, with Chemical Applications.
 9 units (3-0-6); first, second, third terms.
 A review of the Lagrangian and Hamiltonian mechanics and of the old quantum theory is first given, followed by the discussion of the development and significance of the new quantum mechanics and the thorough treatment of the Schrödinger wave equation, including its solution for many simple systems such as the rotator, the harmonic oscillator, the hydrogen atom, etc. During the second and third terms various approximate methods of solution (perturbation theory, the variation method, etc.) are discussed and applied in the consideration of the resonance phenomenon, the structure of many-electron atoms and of simple molecules, the nature of the covalent chemical bond, the structure of aromatic molecules, and other recent chemical applications.
 Given in alternate years.
-Not offered in 1960-61.
+Offered in 1959-60.
 Instructor: Mazo.

 Ch 227 abc.
 The Structure of Crystals.
 9 units (3-0-6); first, second, third terms.
-The nature of crystals and x-rays and their interaction.
-The various diffraction techniques.
-The theory of space groups and the use of symmetry in the determination of the structures of crystals.
+The following topics are discussed: The nature of crystals and x-rays and their interaction.
+The various experimental methods of investigation-Bragg, Laue, oscillation, Weissenberg, etc. The theory of space groups and the use of symmetry in the determination of the structures of crystals.
 The detailed study of representative structure investigations.
 The quantitative treatment of x-ray diffraction.
 Fourier-series methods of structure investigation.
 Given in alternate years.
-Not offered in 1960-61.
+Offered in 1959-60.
 Instructor: Sturdivant.